bg-1 bg-1 bg-1 bg-1

 Creating a DID is a straightforward process that empowers you with control over your data.
 Follow these steps to get started:

-1. Install a Verifiable Data Wallet: Begin by downloading and installing a DID-compatible wallet, such as the Empe Verifiable Data Wallet.
+1. Install a Verifiable Data Wallet: Begin by downloading and installing a DID-compatible wallet, such as the Empe DID Wallet.
 These apps provide a secure environment to manage your DIDs and interact with various platforms.

 2. Create Your DID: Open the wallet app and follow the prompts to create a new DID.
 This typically involves generating a unique identifier and saving a recovery phrase.
 Ensure you store this recovery phrase securely, as it is essential for recovering your DID in case you lose access to your device.